programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ## Pandas Overview

 For the purposes of this tutorial, I will only touch on the basic functionality of Pandas that is necessary to produce our visualizations.
-The Programming Historian tutorial, [Wrangling Museum Collection Data with Pandas](http://programminghistorian.github.io/ph-submissions/lessons/wrangling-museum-collection-data-with-pandas), provides an excellent yet concise overview of Pandas that I would recommend for expanding your knowledge beyond the very basics touched on here.
-[10 Minutes to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html) is an additional source of further learning.
+[10 Minutes to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html) and [Lessons for New Pandas Users](https://pandas.pydata.org/pandas-docs/stable/tutorials.html#lessons-for-new-pandas-users) are excellent introductions that I would recommend for expanding your knowledge beyond the very basics touched on here.

 Pandas has quickly become the *de facto* Python library for data and data science workflows; its integration with other major data science and machine learning libraries has only fueled its rise in popularity.[^1] Pandas provides functionality to quickly and efficiently read, write, and modify datasets for analysis.
 To accomplish this, Pandas provides data structures that hold different dimensionalities of data.
 The `DataFrame` holds 2-dimensional data in the manner of a spreadsheet with rows and columns.
 It's through this object that we'll interact with our WWII THOR dataset.
 Let's examine the Pandas `DataFrame` by loading our csv data into one.